GetStream/Stream-Example-Create-React-App/README.md

 > An example app built with react-create-app (RCA)

+This is very basic example is intended to accompany the [JavaScript Frontend Framework CLI Showdown](https://getstream.io/blog/javascript-framework-cli-showdown/) post on the Stream blog.
+For a more thorough React example, see the [stream-example-react](https://github.com/GetStream/stream-react-example) project.

 The project is pre-configured with a shared [Stream](https://getstream.io) account for testing purposes.
 You can learn more about Stream feeds, sign up for an account, and obtain your own App Id and Key at https://getstream.io/get_started.

 ## Project setup